 Loading dock.
 How is the dock controlled during regular operating hours?
 After hours?
-What provisions have been made to ensure the loading dock's proper opera-tion?
 What personnel are involved?
 Are there procedures to control deliveries and removal of materials?
 Is the dock left untended at any time?

-Windows, fire escapes, and roofs.
+Windows, fire escapes, & roofs.
 Do any of these areas pose potential access problems?
 If any do, should new grates or locking devices be installed?
 Check on your local codes.